 What is Jaundice?

-Often, jaundice babies struggle with waking up or staying awake to eat.
-Breastfed infants tend to stay yellow a bit longer than formula fed babies because their bodies are processing the bilirubin naturally.
-Some pediatricians will encourage a mother to supplement with formula even though it is not needed.
-While the jaundice may fade quicker, this may impact a mother's milk supply, the baby's latch and the overall breastfeeding journey.
-As long as baby is having plenty of wet and soiled diapers, and milk is being transferred well, jaundice will work itself out.
+Jaundice babies can struggle with staying awake to eat.
+Breastfed babies may stay yellow a bit longer than formula-fed babies because their bodies are processing the bilirubin naturally.
+Supplementing with formula may be suggested but is typically not needed.
+While jaundice may fade quicker, it may impact the milk supply, the baby's latch, and the overall breastfeeding journey.

 How Can You Help?

-- Have baby checked for lip and tongue tie, as these can affect baby's latch and ability to transfer milk well.
-An experienced ENT can make the world of difference!
+- Have your baby checked for lip and tongue tie, as these can affect your baby's latch and ability to transfer milk well.

-- Take baby outside!
-Vitamin D from sunlight helps baby process the bilirubin.
-Of course, keep baby out of high temperatures, but don't be afraid of the sun.
+- Take your baby outside!
+Vitamin D from sunlight helps your baby process the bilirubin.

-- Light Therapy is also an option if levels are on the boarder of normal and high.
-A NICU stay is not needed unless levels are too high and not decreasing, but a Bili-Blanket can be rented through insurance and brought home.
-Baby will look like a little glow worm, but it'll help lower those levels quickly.
+- Light Therapy is also an option if levels are on the border of normal and high.
+A NICU stay is not needed unless levels are too high and not decreasing, but a Bili-Blanket can be rented and brought home.

 To all the new moms and moms-to-be... there will be a lifetime of things to worry about, try not to let a little bit of yellow stress you out!